The Ultimate Wedding Photography Timeline for a Stress-Free Wedding Day

 The bride and groom pose for a portrait outside the gorgeous wedding venue, Meadow Brook Hall.

-9:00 PM – Cake Cutting and Formal Dances
+9:00 – Cake Cutting and Formal Dances

 Cake Cutting